technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image16.jpeg)

-8. Close the browser, switch back to IntelliJ license window and click on the **Continue** button.
+8. Close the browser, switch back to the IntelliJ license window, and click on the **Continue** button.

     ![](./media/image17.jpeg)